Verdict on Sharifs’ pleas challenging Avenfield sentences today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Islamabad High Court (IHC) Judge Athar Minallah on Tuesday issued an initial order that even if the National Accountability Bureau (NAB) prosecutor does not conclude his arguments, a verdict will be announced on Sharif family’s pleas challenging the Avenfield reference verdict against them.
+ISLAMABAD: The Islamabad High Court (IHC) Judge Justice Athar Minallah on Tuesday issued an initial order that even if the National Accountability Bureau (NAB) prosecutor does not conclude its arguments, a verdict will be announced on Sharif family’s pleas challenging the Avenfield reference verdict against them.

-A division bench of the IHC comprising Justice Athar Minallah and Justice Miangul Hassan Aurangzeb heard the petitions filed by former premier Nawaz Sharif, Maryam Nawaz and Capt (retd) Safdar.
+A division bench of the IHC comprising Justice Athar Minallah and Justice Miangul Hassan Aurangzeb heard the petitions filed by former premier Nawaz Sharif, Maryam Nawaz and Capt (R) Safdar.

 Akram Qureshi stated that “this is no ordinary case” and pertains to a “web of numerous companies”.
 He further said that it was not possible to investigate this case in such a short period and any observation by the court in this regard will not be appropriate.